Vale Tudo (2025 TV series): Production

 On 7 August 2023, journalist Valmir Montarelli, from Veja magazine, announced that TV Globo was preparing a remake of the 1989 telenovela Vale Tudo, created and written by Gilberto Braga, Aguinaldo Silva and Leonor Bassères, in celebration of the network's 60th anniversary and the 75th anniversary of Brazilian television.
 In addition, Vale Tudo would be the third remake of the "9 PM slot" and the fourth of the 2020s, after Pantanal, Elas por Elas and Renascer.
 On 26 August 2023, TV Globo confirmed Manuela Dias as the writer of the remake.
-The remake also responds to a need of the network, since the material of the original telenovela would be too outdated for current times, which made it impossible to rerun it in 2022 in the Vale a Pena Ver de Novo programming block, and to export it to foreign markets.
+The remake also responds to a need of the network, since the material of the original telenovela would be too outdated for current times, which made it impossible to rerun it in 2022 in the ' programming block, and to export it to foreign markets.
 Originally, Vale Tudo was set to be an exclusive Globoplay production with 60 episodes and would be adapted by Lucas Paraizo.
 Paulo Silvestrini was chosen to direct the telenovela after the success of Vai na Fé, while Sérgio Marques, a writer who has worked on many of Braga's telenovelas, was rehired to help with the scripts.
 Filming began on 25 November 2024, with the first scenes being shot in Foz do Iguaçu at the Iguaçu Falls.